ahaensler/asc_viewer/README.md

 - ASC files are schematics.
 They define the connectivity between instances of symbols.
 Load them by calling `AscCanvas.load_asc()`.

 ## asc\_viewer
-`asc_viewer` is a demo executable that lets you opens schematic and shows how to use `AscCanvas`.
+[asc_viewer](https://github.com/ahaensler/asc_viewer/blob/main/bin/asc_viewer) is a demo executable that lets you open schematics and shows how to use `AscCanvas`.

 ## Installation
 ```pip install asc_viewer```